High Spectral Resolution Measurement of the Sunyaev-Zel'dovich Effect Null with Z-Spec

 It is possible that there is covariance between bolometer time streams in these data, arising from optical or electrical coupling between the detectors, or correlations in the atmospheric emission itself.
-To check this, we compute the mean bolometer-bolometer covariance matrix using
+To check this, we compute the mean bolometer--bolometer covariance matrix using

 where again $\mathbf{d_{i}}$ is the spectrum of a single nod, $\mathbf{\bar{d}}$ is the average spectrum over all nods, and the summand runs to the number of nods $N_{\mathrm{nod}}$.
 The matrix $\mathcal{C}$ has been calculated for both the full set and the cut set of \rxj\ observations; these are shown in Figure \ref{fig:covariance}.
-These show that in the full set of nods the covariance matrix is tracing out the structure of the atmosphere; the signature `U' shape of the sky emissivity is visible along the parts of the covariance matrix involving the lowest and highest frequency bins.
-Applying the data cuts largely removes these correlations to the point that only the 3 lowest frequency bins remain strongly covariant; these are excluded from further analysis.
-We take this as good evidence that residual covariance in the nod spectra arising from short term fluctuations in the sky emissivity are negligible in the cut data set.
+These show that in the full set of nods the covariance matrix is tracing out the structure of the atmosphere; the signature ``U'' shape of the sky emissivity is visible along the parts of the covariance matrix involving the lowest and highest frequency bins.
+Applying the data cuts largely removes these correlations to the point that only the three lowest frequency bins remain strongly covariant; these are excluded from further analysis.
+We take this as good evidence that residual covariance in the nod spectra arising from short-term fluctuations in the sky emissivity is negligible in the cut data set.

-Since neighboring spectral channels are uncorrelated Z-Spec can measure the absolute level of the spectrum to an accuracy dictated by the (independent) uncertainty in each channel.
+Since neighboring spectral channels are uncorrelated, Z-Spec can measure the absolute level of the spectrum to an accuracy dictated by the (independent) uncertainty in each channel.
 To estimate the uncertainty in the zero point of the Z-Spec spectra, we compute the band average of a line fit to the blank field spectrum.
 This procedure yields an estimate of $\pm 0.2 \,$mJy on the zero point which can applied to the spectra as a systematic error.

 Once these cuts are applied to the data, the resulting spectrum is shown in Figure \ref{fig:measuredspectrum}, both in the native Z-Spec binning and as uncertainty-weighted averages in 16 native-element wide bins.
-Though the native resolution spectrum has low signal to noise ratio per measurement, the average shows a clear decrement at low frequencies and increment at high frequencies, which is a signature of the SZ effect; this is investigated further in Section \ref{S:results}.
+Though the native resolution spectrum has low signal-to-noise ratio per measurement, the average shows a clear decrement at low frequencies and increment at high frequencies, which is a signature of the SZ effect; this is investigated further in Section \ref{S:results}.